nikhil-dewangan/new2-demo/README.md

 app.use(express.json());

-in string we use lots of method to use easily strings and their types,
+in string we use lots of method to use easily strings and their types

 git commit -m "some meaningfull comment" const JSXHead = () =>{return <h1> Hello Git</h1>;};